HenryQuan/Memo/README.md

   <img src=[https://raw.githubusercontent.com/HenryQuan/Teksute/master/sketch/IOS.png[ width=[128[ height=[128[ />
   <img src=[https://raw.githubusercontent.com/HenryQuan/Teksute/master/sketch/Android.png[ width=[128[ height=[128[ />
 </div>
-A simple text saver for IOS & Android
+A simple text saver for IOS & Android inspired by OnePlus Memo

 *This app is not designed for heavy usage and texts are not encrypted for any sensitive information*